BornToDoStuff/BornToDoStuff.github.io/_posts/potion/2019-06-20-tears-of-ra.md

 title: Tears of Ra
 item_id: 240
 category: Potion
 item_subtypes:
   - Thrown
   - Consumable
 item_rarity: Rare
 item_attunement: false
 item_requirement:
 item_curse: false
 item_classes:
   - Cleric
   - Druid
   - Ranger
 item_school: Conjuration
 item_role:
   - Attack
 item_damage:
   - Piercing
 tags:
-  - summoning
+  - Summoning
-  - mythology
+  - Mythology
-item_idea: Egyptian lore
+item_idea: Egyptian mythology
 item_co_creator:
 item_updated:
 last_modified_at:
 ---

 This small clay flask is covered in ancient hieroglyphs but one stands out against all the others; a large hieroglyph of an eye.
 As an action you can throw this bottle up to 30 feet or pour it on the ground.
 When you do so the liquid shines like gold in the light before twinkling into four swarms of bees (Swarm of Insects MM338, Wasp variant) in the nearest spaces.
 These bees attack anyone hostile towards the creature currently holding the bottle for the next hour before returning to mundane water droplets and falling from the sky.